JetBrains/amper/docs/Documentation.md

 Sources and resources can't be shared by several Modules.

-_NOTE:_ 🍯 _The name 'Module' is temporary.
-We intentionally avoid using the term 'module' to prevent confusion with existing terminology (Kotlin module, IntelliJ module etc.)._

 The DSL supports Kotlin Multiplatform as a core concept, and offers a special syntax to deal with multi-platform configuration: there is a dedicated **@platform-qualifier** used to mark platform-specific code, dependencies, settings etc. You'll see it in the examples below.